beck917/pillDB/README.md

-medis
+PillDB
 =====

-Medis is a storage server use redis protocol persistence By levelDB
+PillDB is a storage server use redis protocol persistence By levelDB